ehuang1126/Zebrafish-Facility-Tracker/README.md

   - User authentication and interaction
   - Email notifications
   - Expanded to track DNA files for each genotype, etc.
+- See the issues page for more information.

 ---
 Copyright 2023 Kevin Shin, Evan Huang, Cyna Shirazinejad